 - A minimum deposit of £1,000 is required to open this account.
 You can save up to a maximum of £75,000.
 This maximum can only be exceeded by capitalised interest.

 - You must be aged 18 or over and permanently resident in the UK.

 - The account can be held in sole name or jointly in up to four names.
 Only one account can be opened per person.

-- The account can be opened and operated through the post, or in person at our branch or an agency.
+- The account can be opened and operated through the post, or in person at an agency.

 Can I withdraw